Get started by searching below:

 • Complex Focal Seizures: These seizures affect memory and emotion and can produce laughing or crying.
 Loss of consciousness may occur for several minutes.

-• Secondary Generalized Seizures: These seizures begin in one region of the brain and eventually spread to nerve cells in other areas.
+• Secondary Generalized Seizures: These seizures begin in one region of the brain and then spread to other areas of the brain.
 Symptoms may be similar to generalized seizures or other complex seizures.

-Seizure medications help seven out of ten patients to successfully control the occurrence of seizures.
+Seizure medications help 7 out of 10 patients to successfully control the occurrence of seizures.

-These drugs, called anticonvulsants, work by acting on the central nervous system.
+These drugs, called anticonvulsants, act on the central nervous system.
 Therefore, they may cause drowsiness or dizziness.
 When the drugs are activated, they normalize the nerve impulses and electric signals traveling through the brain.
 In turn, they prevent the abnormal activity that causes seizures.

 Common medications prescribed for seizures include: